KyloIO/kylo-docs/installation/InstallAdditionalKyloComponents.rst

 Install Additional Components
 =============================

-Now that Kylo has been installed you have a few different option to install the database scripts, ActiveMQ, Elasticsearch, Java, NiFi and Vault
+Now that Kylo has been installed you have a few different option to install the database scripts, ActiveMQ, Elasticsearch, Java and NiFi

 .. note:: The setup wizard currently doesn't autodetect that its on a SUSE.
 Therefore you should skip the Elasticsearch installation step and download/install the DEB distribution manually.